bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 You need a 25.0 release of Bitcoin at some point.
 Otherwise, you're trying to run Bitcoin on a floppy disk, you know, from 1992.
-It's just you need certain things to be done that are maybe not the interesting proposal like OpVault that James is working on, which I think is also valuable.
+It's just you need certain things to be done that are maybe not the interesting proposal like `OP_VAULT` that James is working on, which I think is also valuable.
 But I think these ossification folks don't realize that the ossification that maybe they're seeking, then maybe we could debate, ignore that debate, but that they're seeking is at the protocol level.
 They're not seeking ossification at the software level per se, although the two are somewhat related.
 And I think there's a confusion.